ThomasMBury/thomasbury.net/content/teaching/index.md

 <br>

 ## Teaching pedagogy
-I am interested in the development and implementation of active learning techniques in the classroom.
+I am interested in the development and implementation of cooperative learning techniques in the classroom.
 Below is an article I wrote as part of the [Certificate in University Teaching](https://uwaterloo.ca/centre-for-teaching-excellence/support-graduate-students/certificate-university-teaching) at the Universtiy of Waterloo.
  - {{< icon name="download" pack="fas" >}}{{< staticref "uploads/cut/coop_learning.pdf" "newtab" >}}On cooperative learning in undergraduate mathematics courses (2018){{< /staticref >}}